sohaas/MLinPractice/Documentation.md

 Which classifier(s) did you use?
 Which hyperparameter(s) (with their respective candidate values) did you look at?
 What were your reasons for this?

+Mindset: Try as many algorithms as possible to get the best performance (within reason of course).
+Quickly name characteristics of the data that are relevant for the choice of classifier (e.g. imbalanced, limited dimensionality, etc.)

+As the k-nearest-neighbour classification was a given from the course session, we will not address its pros and cons here, but rather discuss them in combination with the evaluation.
+However, critical to its performance are mainly the value of k and the distance measure that is used.
+The default metric for determining the distance of the data points is the "euclidean distance".
+As the data was not particularly high in dimensionality and mostly noise-free (?!!), we decided to the euclidean default to be sufficient.
+Instead, we focused on the values for k and did a hyperparameter grid search for values ranging from 1 to 10.
+The performance leveled-out at k = 3, which we fixed as our final value.
+This is additionally ideal int that it is an odd number, ensuring that class assignment is not disrupted by a balanced class distribution of the k nearest neighbors.

 ### Results

 The big finale begins: What are the evaluation results you obtained with your